santis1001/Employee-Manager/README.md

 ```
 **Main Menu prompt**

-The main menu prompt has 2 questions.
-The first question has 4 option which are `Employees Options`, `Roles Options`, `Department Options`, `Quit`.
-The second just appears when the `Quit` option is selected, this prompt is to confirm if you want to quit, the options are `Yes`, `No`.
+The main menu prompt consists of two questions.
+The first question has four options: `Employees Options`, `Roles Options`, `Department Options`, and `Quit`.
+The second question only appears when the `Quit` option is selected.
+This prompt is to confirm if you want to quit, with options `Yes` and `No`.
 ```js
 const main_questions = [
     {